anu-bdsi/intro-git/00_installation.md

 # Introduction

-This notebook will guide you how to install Git on your device.
+This notebook will guide you how to install Git on your device, including Windows, MacOS, and WSL guidelines.
+It is highly recommended that you use Git in a terminal environment, such as the Terminal in your MacOS system or WSL (Windows Subsystem for Linux) in your Windows system.

+If you want to install WSL in your Windows laptop, please follow this [tutorial](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/).

+If you don't have any experience with Linux, you can still use Git in your Windows system, please follow my tutorial for Windows user below.

-# Windows User Guidelines
+# Windows User

 ### 1. Download Git